Todaku/DockerAnsibleCounter/readme.md

 - Brief explanation of usage

       pip -> install python related packages
-      Flask -> Framework for python webapps
-      redis -> Networking capabilities for python webapps (ie Tracking the counter) docker-compose -> Automate running the Docker containers
+      Flask -> Framework for python webapps; provides simple, flexible way to set up a web app. redis -> A datastore that is persistent across different docker containers (useful for maintaining counter) docker-compose -> Automate running the Docker containers

 - Running everything

+    Items within the current directory

+      main/sub --> two different containers
+        main - one container which increments the hit counter on the webapps sub  - the other container with resets the same counter docker-compose.yml --> the config file for docker-compose; builds both the main/sub docker containers ansible/ --> directory not used in this segment.
+See Task2

     Clone the repo; then make the call to docker-compose to run all the docker files